 TINA HAVELOCK STEVENS

-She curated for Artbar at the MCA (2018) and has delivered various commissions including ‘Submerge’, MONA FOMA (2013), REWIND ROOM (Performance Space, 2015), the large-scale THUNDERHEAD at Dark Mofo and Performance Space (2016), BETASHOCKERS, Big Anxiety Festival (UNSW & AGNSW, Sydney, 2017) and BEATS OF DARKNESS for the Manila Biennale (Philippines, 2018).
+She curated for Artbar at the Museum of Contemporary Art (2018) and has delivered various commissions including ‘Submerge’, MONA FOMA (2013), REWIND ROOM (Performance Space, 2015) THUNDERHEAD at Dark Mofo and Performance Space (2016), BETASHOCKERS, Big Anxiety Festival (UNSW & AGNSW, Sydney, 2017) and BEATS OF DARKNESS for the Manila Biennale (Philippines, 2018)

 Other select exhibitions include Gertrude Contemporary (Melbourne, 2011 & 2015), Fisher Ghost Art Prize (Contemporary Section winner, 2013), Bullet Space (NYC, 2014), MILL 6 CHAT Foundation (Hong Kong, 2016), Alaska Projects (Sydney, 2016), Darren Knight Gallery (Sydney, 2017), Galerie Pom Pom (Sydney, 2017), The Lock Up Gallery (Newcastle, 2018 & 2016), Artspace (Sydney, 2018) Dominik Mersch Gallery (2021) Ravenswood Australian Women’s Art Prize (2021) and John Fries Art Award finalist (UNSW, 2017) amongst many other installations and performances nationally and internationally.

 Havelock Stevens is on the MCA Artist Advisory Group and is a former resident artist of the Clothing Store, Carriageworks 2019 – 2020.